ZihanFang11/HiTuner/README.md

 This repository is an implementation of HiTuner in IJCAI 2025.

+## Configure the Setup:

+The configuration parameters are stored in the `config.py` file.
+You can customize them as needed for your specific setup.

+    ```
+    # Setup configuration
+    cfg.dataset = 'cora'
+    cfg.llm.name = "llama"
+    cfg.lm.name = 'bert-base-uncased'
+    cfg.gnn.model.name = 'SAGE'

+    ```

+## Datasets:

+The datasets used can be downloaded from [here](https://drive.google.com/drive/folders/1MUx97je9je2MMDJGWxtc1S4Pl8DEdqS0), please download them and put them in datasets to `cfg.data_path`.

 ## Runing Commands

-The datasets used can be downloaded from [here](https://drive.google.com/drive/folders/1MUx97je9je2MMDJGWxtc1S4Pl8DEdqS0), please download them and put them in datasets to cfg.data_path.

 ### Step 1.
 ```
 python3 LLM_infer.py
 ```
-The cache.py will load the textual data of TAG, and next transform them to token embedding by LLM, which will be saved into cfg.llm.cache_path.
+The cache.py will load the textual data of TAG, and next transform them to token embedding by LLM, which will be saved into `cfg.llm.cache_path`.

 ### Step 2.